buniwuuu/forestSlideERRA/log.md

 - can I make this method stochastic?
 Instead of having one averaged ensemble runoff response distribution curve, can I make a distribution of the probability that the runoff will reach to the stream in a certain time?
 - how does this help answer my research question?

+July 31st

+Got historical hydrometric data from 1996 in 15 min interval.
+Data before 2011 and after 2011 are two datasets because of upgrades in measuring system in 2011.

+August 5th
+Cleaning data - level data looking fine, starts in 2011-01-01 in 15-min interval.
+Discharge data is only in daily format until April 2011 for the new dataset.
+However, the pre-2011 data contain data until September data.
+So I might fill the gap with the old data, until April 23rd, 2011.
+Do the timestamps need to align for ERRA?